markcollinscope/React-Hooks-Typescript-UI-Boolean-Expression-Tree/README.md

 * show recursive use of React components on the UI for rendering.
 * show both function (hooks) and class based UI components.
 * show the seperation of UI logic from underlying business logic (in this case, evaluation of boolean expressions) and how the two aspects of the application are integrated.
-* to support this artcile as an example: https://www.infoq.com/articles/arm-enterprise-applications
+* to support this article as an example: https://www.infoq.com/articles/arm-enterprise-applications

 ### RUNNING THE APP
 * use branch MAIN (lower case).